TheLuoFengLab/ChemFM/finetuning/property_prediction/readme.md

 ### MoleculeNet Results
+  As previously mentioned, different data splits can lead to significant variations in evaluation results, particularly when using scaffold splitting.

+  This comparison is based on the exact same data splits from the original MoleculeNet benchmark, as extracted by [ChemBench](https://github.com/shenwanxiang/ChemBench).

+  We also compared our results with other methods using different data splits on the MoleculeNet benchmark in our [paper](https://arxiv.org/pdf/2410.21422).

+  <font color="red">However, we exclude methods that are not open-sourced, do not adhere to the standard training and evaluation rules discussed above, or cannot be replicated based on our extensive replication experiments.</font>

 <details>
   <summary>Click to expand the MoleculeNet results</summary>

 | **Category**            | **Dataset**     | **Task Metric**  | **MoleculeNet (Model)** | **Chemprop** | **MMNB** | **ChemFM-3B**             |
 |-------------------------|-----------------|------------------|---------------------------|----------------|----------------|-----------------------------|